Table of Contents

 ct_rate.png

-Press the "E" button for 3 seconds and enter the CT rate corresponding to the primary current of the installed CT according to the table below.
-Confirm by long-pressing "E".
+Press the "E" button for 3 seconds and enter the corresponding CT rate for the primary current of the installed CT according to the table below.
+Confirm by pressing "E" for a long time.

 Primary Current